McCain

 Without support, the muscle atrophies

-Diego Suescun was direct about the tension: "Reality is that these came on top of the day job.
+One PACE team lead was direct about the tension: "Reality is that these came on top of the day job.
 It was not like we were really freeing up."
 This isn't a complaint about the program.
 It's a structural gap.
 When people aren't given the time to practice, even the best training fades.
 And that's exactly what some participants described: the tools becoming familiar as language but losing their substance as practice.
-Dave Harnan noticed that "people have sort of picked up on it and they're using the language, but without the understanding behind it."
+Another team member noticed that "people have sort of picked up on it and they're using the language, but without the understanding behind it."

 The resources exist.
 The portal has content.
 But people need motivation to engage with it.
-Chris Lumsden was candid: "Even though I've seen the Ways of Working kind of pop up on that main screen, I never once clicked on it."
-It wasn't until the refresher session that the purpose and value of the tools came back to life for him.
+One team member was candid: "Even though I've seen the Ways of Working kind of pop up on that main screen, I never once clicked on it."
+It wasn't until the refresher session that the purpose and value of the tools came back to life for them.
 The content is there.
 What's missing is the connective tissue: a community, regular touchpoints, and visible leadership that keeps the practice alive between formal engagements.

 "It's not quite a company-wide approach yet ... and the knowledge could be shared more widely.
 My PACE team was a year ago and I am continuing now to forget more than I've learned on it.
 If you ask me to run a PACE team tomorrow, I'd really struggle."